hazelcast/hazelcast-jet/site/docs/get-started/intro.md

 - Hadoop Distributed File System (and any Hadoop-compatible storage)
 - Amazon S3
 - Relational databases (or any other system with a JDBC driver)
-- Stream changes from a database, through Change Data Capcture
+- Stream changes from a database, through Change Data Capture
 - Message Queues
 - Apache Avro files
 - Hazelcast in memory data-structures like `IMap`, `ReplicatedMap`